Carlosman1996/commsman/README.md

 TODO: map information in response results tab
+TODO: write operation does not return table with values
 TODO: Apply values formats
 TODO: more information about errors due to table values like "" or incorrect
+TODO: execute button maintains like clicked.
+Avoid to be clicked until request has reached

 TODO: improve usability: save last tab opened in each request
-TODO: execute button maintains like clicked

 TODO: Print all results in different format types
 TODO: add connection name for reusability
 TODO: allow to reuse "previous" connections